dazinator/dazinator.github.io/source/_posts/2015-11-04-automating-android-unit-test-apps-xamarin-like-a-pro.md

 ```

-Imortant note, (adjust the Namespace appropriately) - the Instrumentation Attribute above the class has a "Name" property.
+Imortant to note (adjust the Namespace appropriately) - the Instrumentation Attribute above the class has a "Name" property.
 THIS IS VERY IMPORTANT.
-Make sure it matches:
+Make sure it matches the following:

-The lower case namespace of TestInstrumentation class + the Class Name of the TestInstrumentation class
+The lower case namespace of the TestInstrumentation class + the Class Name of the TestInstrumentation class (Case sensitive)

 So if you changed the namespace of this class to MyCoolApp.Tests
 And you changed the Class Name of this class to MyCoolTestInstrumentation